Green-Software-Foundation/if-db/manifests/gsf-website/notes.md

 ## Insights

 We compare reasonably well to other websites.
 The global average web page produces about 0.8 g of C per visit.
-Our SCI score for the GSF website is 0.97 g C/visit, but we have erred on the side of overestimating values that we couldn't directly measure and been very comprehensive in the factors we included.
-The embodied carbon for end user devices is the main contributor to the overall SCI score by a very large margin.
+Our SCI score for the GSF website is 1.2 g C/visit, but we have erred on the side of overestimating values that we couldn't directly measure and been very comprehensive in the factors we included.
+The embodied carbon for end user devices is by far the main contributor to the overall SCI score by a very large margin - the SCI score excluding the end user device embodied carbon is ~0.4 g/visit.

-For comparison, using the SWD model via CO2js forn the GSf site yielded an estimate of 0.447 g oper visit, about half of what we estimate using the SCI via IF.
+For comparison, using the SWD model via CO2js forn the GSf site yielded an estimate of 0.447 g per visit, about one third of what we estimate using the SCI via IF.